 The Valley Nature Center is a six-acre urban park that contains a wonderful diversity of native plants, many of which were transplanted from areas that were slated for development.
-The local flora attracts hummingbirds to the park throughout the year, so this might be a place to look for Buffbellied Hummingbird if we haven't seen one by now.
-The native vegetation attracts many of the South Texas specialties and is a haven for overwintering species as well.
-We will have lunch at Blue Onion (Weslaco).
-After checking in to Casa de Palmas (McAllen), and after a little down time, we will likely go birding in the afternoon at Quinta Mazatlan.
-We'll enjoy a farewell dinner at The Patio on Guerra in McAllen.
+The local flora attracts hummingbirds to the park throughout the year, so this might be a place to look for Buff-bellied Hummingbird if we haven't seen one by now.
+The native vegetation attracts many of the South Texas specialties and is a haven for overwintering species as well. we'll enjoy a farewell dinner at The Patio on Guerra in McAllen.